frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 available and pin compatible with the S3, the first round manufactured/assembled boards will come with S2.
 The second round and beyond will come with S3.

-Feb 1, 2022 - Avinandad is widening the traces and having more spacing to lower the cost of the boards.
+Feb 1, 2022 - Avinadad is widening the traces and having more spacing to lower the cost of the boards.
 At least 0.208mm wide traces and spacing will avoid paying premiums on 4pcb.com.
+Smaller traces are more expensive.
+This board smallest traces are 0.165mm, most are 0.25mm.
+The goal is to increase the 0.165mm lines to 0.21mm, and every line has at least 0.21mm spacing from each other.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com